-Health Savings Accounts (HSAs) are popular, tax-advantaged savings accounts designed to help people with high deductible health plans pay for out-of-pocket healthcare expenses.
+Health Savings Accounts (HSAs) are popular, tax-advantaged savings accounts designed to help people with High Deductible Health Plans (HDHPs) pay for out-of-pocket healthcare expenses.
 HSA accounts have seen substantial growth since their introduction in 2004.
-Devenir’s mid-year 2022 update reports that nearly $99 billion in assets held in over 30 million HSA accounts and the number is expected to keep surging.
+Devenir’s mid-year 2022 update reports that nearly $99 billion in assets held in over 30 million HSA accounts.

 There are many reasons why HSAs have become so popular.
-In addition to owning an HSA for the life of the account – unlike with a Flexible Savings Account (FSA) or Health Reimbursement Arrangement (HRA) – account holders also enjoy other significant benefits, such as the triple-tax savings.
+In addition to owning an HSA for the life of the account, owners also enjoy other significant benefits, such as the triple-tax savings.
 With an HSA, account holders:

 - Make pre-tax contributions.
-In 2017, HSA account holders filing single can contribute a maximum of $3,400 and those filing married may contribute up to $6,750.
+In 2021, HSA account holders filing single can contribute a maximum of $3,600 and those filing as a family may contribute up to $7,200.

 - Use the funds tax-free when withdrawn for eligible medical expenses.
 The IRS has an extensive list of eligible medical expenses, which includes co-pays, prescriptions, dental treatments, eye exams and treatments, COBRA premiums, and Medicare B and D premiums, and more.

 - Earn tax-free interest and investment income on unused balances.

 Health Savings Accounts are a type of savings account.
 The account owner earns interest on the unused balance, and the earned interest is not subject to taxes.
 In addition, the account balances roll over from one year to the next without any limitation.
 This helps build up the account balance for future medical expenses.